Emekadavid/bike-rentals/README.md

 5. Open another terminal and run the   ` client.py ` file.

 Voila!
 You have run the app and received the prediction.

+# Video Explaining Everything

+I created this video to explain my app on bike rental prediction.
+[You can watch it here](https://youtu.be/ERyJ0LcnanU)